German Shorthaired Pointers: Expert Insights

 GSPs are incredibly intelligent, eager to learn, and highly trainable—but they do require consistent, positive reinforcement to bring out their best.

-At TTR, our puppies start early with basic obedience, structured socialization, litterbox and kennel training.
+At Tipsy Rabbit, our puppies start early with basic obedience, structured socialization, litterbox and kennel training.
 Many of our TopDogs excel in advanced training, including hunting, scent work, agility, and dock diving.
 Their desire to work and bond with their owners makes them one of the most versatile breeds, whether in the field or at home.

 Social